lmapii/practical-zephyr/03_devicetree_semantics/readme.md

   -DDTC_OVERLAY_FILE="dts/playground/props-basics.overlay;dts/playground/props-phandles.overlay"
 ```

-The build should succeed without any problems and both overlays should be detected.
-In the `devicetree_generated.h` we now find all of our new nodes, but we're especially interested in `node_refs` using our new binding `custom-props-phandles.yaml`:
+The build succeeds without any problems and both overlays are detected.
+In the `devicetree_generated.h` we now find all of our new nodes, but we're especially interested in `node_refs` which is using our new binding `custom-props-phandles.yaml`:

 ```c
 /*